List of To Kill a Mockingbird characters: Dill Harris

 Charles Baker "Dill" Harris is a short, smart boy who visits Maycomb every summer from Meridian, Mississippi and stays with his Aunt Rachel (Aunt Stephanie in the film).
 Dill is the best friend of both Jem and Scout, and his goal throughout the novel is to get Boo Radley to come out of his house.
 The children concoct many plans to lure Boo Radley out of his house for a few summers until Atticus tells them to stop.
 In chapter 5 of the novel, Dill promises to marry Scout and they become "engaged."
 One night Dill runs away from his home, arriving in Maycomb County where he hides under Scout's bed.
 When she finds Dill, he tells both Scout and Atticus that he was chained to a wall in his father's basement; later, he confesses he actually ran away because he felt he was being replaced by his stepfather.

 Unlike Scout and Jem, Dill lacks the security of family support.
 He is unwanted and unloved by his mother and stepfather.
-He hasn't got a home, he just gets passed around from one relative to another.
+Francis Hancock implies he hasn't got a home, he just gets passed around from one relative to another.
 Dill maintains he has no father but does not know whether his father is alive or not; or if he will ever see him again.

 He is played by John Megna in the film.
 Dill Harris is believed to be based on a childhood friend of Harper Lee, the author Truman Capote.